 February 2019

-This survey study (n=354) sought to characterize the knowledge of psychedelics of people with fibromyalgia (FM).
-It was found 29.9% of respondents reported past use of a psychedelic, perceptions of benefit from use were generally neutral (59.4%) or positive (36.8%), with <3% reporting negative impacts on overall health or pain symptoms.
+This survey study (n=354) sought to characterize the knowledge, perceptions and past use of psychedelics among people with fibromyalgia (FM).
+It was found that 29.9% of respondents reported past use of a psychedelic, and perceptions of benefit from use were generally neutral (59.4%) or positive (36.8%).
+Less than 3% reported that using psychedelics negatively impacted their overall health or pain symptoms.
 11 out of 12 patients using psychedelics specifically to treat pain reported improvements in their symptoms.

 Journal of Psychoactive Drugs